user18130814200115-2/calcom/README.md

 1:
 	Name
 	Details

+2:
+	Name
+	Details
+	Details
+	Details
 ```

+### Recurring events

 Recurring events are started with the keyword `every`.
 This keyword is followed
 by the frequency, type, and number of repetitions.
 Finally, the starting day is
 put, followed by a colon.
-The type can be any of: days, months, years.
+The type can be any of: days, weeks,  months, years.

 ```
 August 2023